 Federer, the ideal ambassador

 Roger Federer – the man and his game – embody reliability and excellence, which are also associated with Switzerland.
 He also projects an image of a modern and open Switzerland.
-This spring he reached the landmark of 100 career titles.
+In 2019 he reached the landmark of 100 career titles.
 Experts share their views on Federer's international role.

 Swiss Tennis President René Stammbach believes that Roger Federer is Switzerland's best ambassador abroad, using an anecdote to illustrate the point: "I recently found myself in a small, remote village in Argentina while on a personal trip.
 When people heard I was Swiss, they mentioned Federer rather than watches or chocolate.
 No one is better at selling Switzerland abroad."